ZSHsh98/EPS-AD/README.md

 to [convert the ImageNet dataset to LMDB](https://github.com/Lyken17/Efficient-PyTorch/tree/master/tools).
 There is no need to download CIFAR-10 separately.

-Note that you have to put the datasets in the `dataset` directory.
+Note that you have to put the datasets in the `./dataset` directory.

 For the pre-trained diffusion models, you need to first download them from the following links: